What happens next after UK PM Johnson writes Brexit delay letter?

 “An election is inevitable because of the numbers in parliament, because we have got to break the impasse, the timing will be a matter for Jeremy Corbyn ... but it is inevitable that sooner or later this breaks into a general election,” said Starmer.

-Reporting by Elizabeth Piper, Kylie MacLellan, Michael Holden and Paul Sandle; Editing by Guy Faulconbridge and Frances Kerry
+Reporting by Elizabeth Piper, Kylie MacLellan, Michael Holden and Paul Sandle; Editing by Guy Faulconbridge and Angus MacSwan